dplochcoder/HollowKnight.ScatteredAndLost/README.md

 Bretta's House: C-Side supports all manners of transition rando, so long as the checkpoint system is disabled.
 Dreamgates can be placed all throughout the rooms for ease of re-access.
 All DLC rooms are considered to lie within a separate titled area, a sub-area within Dirtmouth, for the purpose of map & full-area rando.

 For your sanity, a shortcut gate exists at the end of the final room, allowing you to skip the final gauntlet and battle after it has been completed once.

+## Decoration Master Integration

+Scattered and Lost integrates with [Decoration Master](https://github.com/ygsbzr/HollowKnight.Decoration/tree/master), allowing you to place custom Celeste assets in Hollow Knight levels.

+Some assets have complicated interactions, which are documented here.

+### Zippers

+Zippers must have their path and spikes configured.

+- Use "Size X" and "Size Y" to set the direction and distance the zipper moves once activated.
+- Use "Set Note" to set spikes, using 1 for no spikes and 2 for spikes in clockwise order from the top.
+    - 1111 is no spikes.
+    - 2222 is all spikes.
+    - 2121 is spikes top and bottom.
+    - 1212 is spikes left and right.
+    - etc.

+### Switches

+Switches and Switch-Doors must have the same "Gate" set to function as a group.

+- Switch-Doors must also have "Size X" and "Size Y" set to set the direction and distance the gate moves when opened.
+- Doors will never open unless at least one Switch is assigned to them, with the same group number.
+    - If multiple doors are assigned to the same group, they will all open only when all switches are activated.
+    - Switches de-activate, and doors close, if the player takes hazard damage.

+### Bumpers

+Bumpers have no special requirements, and can be placed freely.

+### Bubbles

+Bubbles can be placed freely, but it is strongly recommended not to make them overlap.
+This can lead to buggy interactions.

+Bw careful not to place bubbles on top of the player while in noclip, and do not noclip into bubbles.
+It is rather buggy.